mwarning/guest-counter/README.md

 ## Notes

-The script has to be run at least DEVICE_AGE_HOURS to be able to exclude servers and routers from being counted as guests.
+The script has to be run at least `DEVICE_AGE_HOURS` hours to be able to exclude servers and routers from being counted as guests.